Tips for VoiceOver Success

 Best Self-Producing Practice

-When a job comes through my agent, with an ask to record from home, I get the script sent, suggest a time that works, print out and read the script.
-Simple!
+When a job comes through my agent, with an ask to record from home, the scripts gets emailed, I open it on my iPad or print out and read the script.
+Sounds simple?

 Yes, it can be.
 But only if you make sure you know where you’re headed.

 You may look at your script and say, “well that looks easy enough”.
 Trust me, it won’t be.
 There’ll be things you won’t have even suspected need clarification.
 You need to look at that text forensically.